mika-littor/CGM-in-Mice-Analysis/README.md

 ### [FILE: multiple_plots_raw](multiple_plots_raw.py)
 Creating a plot that shows the **"raw"** data recorded on a **single** mouse.
 Each day that was recorded appears as a single colored line on the plot.
-The x-axis represent the time from 00:00 to 24:00, and the y-axis the glucose levels measured.
+The x-axis represents the time from 00:00 to 24:00, and the y-axis the glucose levels measured.

 ```
 Arguments: